The key stakeholders in the RTLB service include:

 - Early Childhood Education.

 The key stakeholders need to be assured that the service is managed in a transparent and needs-based manner.
-The lead school must formalise a way of engaging with key stakeholders to ensure this happens.
+The lead school must formalise a way of consulting with key stakeholders to ensure this happens.
 There are many ways this can be done, for example through a stakeholder committee or advisory group, and/or through regular surveys and reporting.

 Role of key stakeholders